e2b-dev/computer-use-app/README.md

   - Claude 3.5 Sonnet (Anthropic)
   - GPT-4o (OpenAI)
   - Gemini 2.0 Flash (Google)
+  - Grok 2 Vision (XAI)
+  - Mistral Large (Mistral)
+  - Llama 3.3 70B (Groq)
 - **Tool Execution:** Executes bash commands and simulates mouse/keyboard interactions.
 - **UI Framework:** Next.js, Tailwind CSS, and shadcn/ui for building the user interface.

 ## Usage

-1. Click "Start Sandbox" to initialize the remote desktop environment
+1. Click "Start Instance" to initialize the remote desktop environment
 2. Select your preferred AI model from the dropdown
 3. Type your instruction in the chat input (e.g., "open Firefox and go to google.com")
 4. Watch as the AI executes your commands in the desktop stream